 - diploma or certificate of secondary school or higher education (with list of subjects and hours per subject);

 - a good command of English, both in speaking and in writing (paper-based TOEFL score 500, TOEFL internet based 60 or IELTS 5 or similar level to be proven at the intake interview.

-See Preparatory courses (start days and prices) in our database.
+See Preparatory courses (start dates and prices) in our database.